 FATMAP difficulty grade

-At times, the trail does point straight up the mountainside, but inevitably these steep climbs are followed with sweet descents.
+At times, the trail does point straight up the mountainside, but inevitably these steep climbs are followed with sweet, technical descents.